aaronbloomfield/pdr/uva/syllabus.md

 5. Using a computer to generate your *assembly* code, instead of writing yourself, is an honor violation (this includes using the compiler to generate assembly code for submission, although not for including in a report)

 Any honor violation or cheating will be referred to the honor committee, **and will result in an immediate failure for the course**, regardless of the outcome of the honor trial or your other grades.
 No exceptions!
 I am very strict on this, and one have successfully raised honor charges against students in the past due to violations of this policy.

+**Your Well Being:** The Engineering School proudly serves as a safe space for its students and aims to promote their well being.
+If you are feeling overwhelmed, stressed, or isolated, there are many individuals here who are ready and wanting to help.
+In addition to the course instructors, you can seek help through the Engineering Undergraduate office (Thornton A122), or Alex Hall (aec5d, 924-7601) who is the assistant dean of students for the Engineering school.

+Alternatively, there are also other University of Virginia resources available.
+The Student Health Center offers Counseling and Psychological Services (CAPS) for its students.
+Call 434-243-5150 (or 434-972-7004 for after hours and weekend crisis assistance) to get started and schedule an appointment.
+If you prefer to speak anonymously and confidentially over the phone, call Madison House's HELP Line at any hour of any day: 434-295-8255.

+If you or someone you know is struggling with gender, sexual, or domestic violence, there are many community and University of Virginia resources available.
+The Office of the Dean of Students, Sexual Assault Resource Agency (SARA), Shelter for Help in Emergency (SHE), and UVA Women's Center are ready and eager to help.
+Contact the Director of Sexual and Domestic Violence Services at 434-982-2774.

 [1]: index.html
 [2]: index.md